-Removing the accents and personal touches of the previous owners can be quite the task.
-If you are tearing up flooring, changing wall paper, and painting, don’t you think your home’s comfort system deserves attention, too?
+Removing the accents and also the personal touches of the previous owners can be quite the task.
+If you are tearing up flooring, changing wall paper, and painting; don’t you think your home’s comfort system deserves attention, too?

 Duct Cleaning Near Me

 You never know if the past owners maintained your home’s comfort system or neglected it.
 By not doing simple maintenance on the system such as changing filters, your home’s comfort system can have dirty duct work.
 Do you know what is in your duct work?
-If the previous owner smoked, had pets, or burned candles, your duct work may be in need of a thorough cleaning.
+Did the previous owner of your home smoke, have pets, or burn candles?
+If so your ductwork may be in need of a thorough cleaning.